kb-dk/meloar-solr/README.md

 The documents have authoritative geo-coordinates.

 Ingested into LOAR without the use of scripts from `meloar-solr`.
+Data were fetched directly.
+The project [meloar-transform](https://github.com/statsbiblioteket/meloar-transform) was used to transform the data to a LOAR-friendly format, and they were then ingested by a LOAR administrator.

 Indexed into Solr using `ff_full.sh` with corresponding `FF_README.md`.